veudal/SecretChat/README.md

 # What is Secret Chat

-Secret Chat is a free online instant messaging service that was created especially for young people.
+Short anwser: Secret Chat is a free online instant messaging service that was created especially for young people.

  ![image](https://user-images.githubusercontent.com/62218506/116581089-452dc680-a914-11eb-88e1-604ccb89e8ae.png)